py2ai/py2ai.github.io/_posts/2026-09-18-OpenSpec-Spec-Driven-Development-For-AI-Coding-Agents.md

 <img src="/assets/img/diagrams/openspec/openspec-architecture.svg" alt="OpenSpec architecture: CLI and delivery, planning workflow, agent tooling and state, documentation site" style="max-width:100%;height:auto;" />
 </div>

-*The architecture map above was generated with the open-source [GitDiagram](https://pyshine.com/GitDiagram-Turn-Any-GitHub-Repo-Into-An-Interactive-Architecture-Diagram/) pipeline, the same prompts and deterministic Mermaid compiler the service uses, so every path you see is a real file in the repository.
+*The architecture map above is drawn from the real repository tree, so every path you see is a real file.
 Click through and you can trace each arrow to source.*

 ## Why specifications beat vibes